SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 #### Deploying Apama applications as a single .mon file with the “Apama-epl” application

-The “Apama-epl” application provides an interface for uploading and deploying EPL apps (.mon files), as well as interactively editing[^1] new or pre-existing EPL apps.
+The “Apama-epl” application provides an interface for uploading and deploying EPL apps (.mon files), as well as interactively editing new or pre-existing EPL apps.
 Any user on the tenant wishing to use this application will need to be a **CEP Manager**.
 See [managing permissions](/guides/users-guide/administration/#managing-permissions).

 When the EPL is deployed to Cumulocity, each .mon file is assigned a unique package name.
 This prevents conflicts when multiple modules are uploaded.
 For this reason, you should not specify a 'package' statement in the .mon files.
 If you need to share events between different parts of your application, then write the event definitions and monitors that use it in a single .mon file.